UniMath/agda-unimath/src/trees/morphisms-polynomial-endofunctors.lagda.md

     inv
       ( naturality-natural-transformation-polynomial-endofunctor 𝑃 𝑄 α x
         ( a , id))

+  retract-hom-natural-transformation-polynomial-endofunctor :
+    ( hom-polynomial-endofunctor 𝑃 𝑄) retract-of
+    ( natural-transformation-polynomial-endofunctor l2 𝑃 𝑄)
+  retract-hom-natural-transformation-polynomial-endofunctor =
+    ( λ f → natural-transformation-hom-polynomial-endofunctor 𝑃 𝑄 f {l2}) ,
+    ( hom-natural-transformation-polynomial-endofunctor 𝑃 𝑄) ,
+    ( is-retraction-hom-natural-transformation-polynomial-endofunctor)
 ```

-**Comment.** If we were to show these notions are equivalent, we would have
+**Comment.** If these notions were to be equivalent we would have needed natural
-needed natural transformations to satisfy the following equality:
+transformations to satisfy the following equality:

 $$
   α₁ (f ∘ x) (a , id) = ap (𝑄 f) (α₁ x (a , id)) ∙ α₁ f (a , x),
 $$

-which is an unfolding of the condition that the naturality square of a composite
+which is an instance of the unfolded condition that the naturality square of a
-map is given by pasting of squares.
+composite map is given by pasting of squares.